DesHorsley/NotRocketScience/PITCHME.md

 * Not monitoring application and API logs for suspicious activity
 * Logs stored locally
 * Alert thresholds and escalation processes missing
-* Pen test scans are missing or do not trigger alarms
+* Pen test scans missing or do not trigger alarms
 @ulend

 +++